Guides

 The Old Spot, Ballsbridge

-With a steady stream of local patrons, the Old Spot gastropub is also a firm favourite with dog owners, who come for the welcoming atmosphere, relaxed vibe and good grub.
+With a steady stream of local patrons, The Old Spot gastropub is also a firm favourite with dog owners, who come for the relaxed atmosphere and good grub.
 Dogs are only allowed in the front bar so be sure to ask for a table here when bringing the pooch.

 Media captionSomeones eyeing up the prize.